 How does HDB develop new towns sustainably?

 Before development works begin in new HDB towns, we carefully study the surrounding terrain to integrate existing greenery where possible.
-For instance, in Tengah, 20% of the land has been for green spaces, and lush greenery is intentionally interspersed throughout the town.
+For instance, in Tengah, 20% of the land has been set aside for green spaces, and lush greenery is intentionally interspersed throughout the town.
 Residents will get to enjoy all that nature has to offer, right at their doorstep.

 Apart from preserving greenery, HDB uses smart technology to foster a more sustainable way of living.
 In Tengah, this includes energy monitoring systems to optimise and conserve energy use, and an automated waste management system which makes for cleaner waste disposal while being friendlier on the senses!